 Updated Resource Answers Wireless Technology’s Frequently Asked Questions

-With more and more medical devices going wireless, there are bound to be questions—from what to look for in a wireless medical device to the importance of wireless bandwidth.
+With more and more medical devices going wireless, there are bound to be questions—from what to look for in a wireless medical device to the importance of maintaining and managing a wireless network.

-To that end, the FAQs provide answers and actionable tips from the WSTF to 81 questions submitted by subject matter experts, including security and network architects, HTM professionals, software and device manufacturers, and healthcare providers.
+To that end, the FAQs provide answers and actionable tips to 81 questions submitted by subject matter experts, including security and network architects, HTM professionals, software and device manufacturers, and healthcare providers.

-Baker led the Wireless FAQs project for AAMI and was assisted by William Salzstein, Travis Ruthig, and Ali Youssef, who contributed greatly to the Bluetooth, security, and wireless network sections, respectively; as well as Rick Hampton, Paul Sherman, Matt Pekarske, Peter Thornycroft, Shawn Jackman, Calvin Sproul, Phil Raymond, Maggie Berkey, and Mark Heston.
+Baker led The Medical Connectivity FAQs project for AAMI and was assisted by Bill Salzstein, Travis Ruthig, and Ali Youssef, who contributed greatly to the Bluetooth, security, and wireless network sections, respectively; as well as Rick Hampton, Paul Sherman, Matt Pekarske, Peter Thornycroft, Shawn Jackman, Calvin Sproul, Phil Raymond, Maggie Berkey, and Mark Heston.

-The Wireless FAQs are available for free download in the AAMI Store.
+The Medical Connectivity FAQs are available for free download in the AAMI Store.